andreasdominik/SusiRoller/README.md

 in the future (default 30 minutes), the roller will be moved to the half-open position.
 Otherwise the roller will be moved to the opened position.

-Sun protection may be scheduled with the *SusiScheduler* skill by executing a
+Sun protection may be scheduled with the *SusiWeekly* skill by executing a
 *"Close the roller in the livingroom only if the sun is shining"* command every 15 minutes.